Sea Like a Mirror

 White Horses will premiere in Whitstable and then travel onto Cromer to be presented from 15 – 18 May as part of Norfolk & Norwich Festival 2025.
 The Edge of The Land will be exhibited at Cromer Artspace from 14 – 26 May, and S.O.S.
 Superheroes of The Sea will be performed twice on 17 May.
 Full details of timings and locations will be available soon.

 Sea Like a Mirror is a partnership project led by Cement Fields, with Art Gene, Norfolk & Norwich Festival, North East Lincolnshire Council & East Marsh United, and Super Culture.
-Delivered in collaboration with the Royal National Lifeboat Institution (RNLI) and supported with public funding from Arts Council England.
-Presented in Gravesend with Estuary Festival.
+With thanks to the Royal National Lifeboat Institution (RNLI).
+Supported with public funding from Arts Council England.
+Presented in Gravesend for Estuary 2025 with Estuary Festival.

 Artists